 In every new language, we learn, we need question words to form interrogative sentences.
-The primary question words can be listed as who, what, where, when, why, and how.
+The primary question words are who, what, where, when, why, and how.
 We call them WH questions.
-It is easy to remember them in the English language but do you know how to ask these question words in Japanese?
-If the answer is no, you are lucky because we will bring up this topic in this blog post.
+It is easy to remember them in English, but do you know how to ask these question words in Japanese?
+If the answer is no, you are lucky because we will discuss this topic in this blog post.

 Here is the list of Japanese question words.
 We will elaborate on each of them as you scroll through the post.